 It is recommended that each IVD medical device be allocated to one of four classes, using a set of rules as defined in the AHWP document Principles of In Vitro Diagnostic (IVD) Medical Devices Classification.
-Class A devices are the lowest risk devices, Class B are moderate to low risk, Class C are moderate to high risk and Class D devices present the
+Class A devices are the lowest risk devices, Class B are moderate to low risk, Class C are moderate to high risk and Class D devices present the highest risk.
+The level of scrutiny and evidence needed to demonstrate that the IVD medical device meets the Essential Principles of Safety and Performance and conformity assessment procedures should be proportional to the risk class of the IVD medical device.

-&lt;sup>5 See AHWP/WG2 /WD001:2016 Principles of In Vitro Diagnostic (IVD) Medical Devices Classification.
+5 See AHWP/WG2 /WD001:2016 Principles of In Vitro Diagnostic (IVD) Medical Devices Classification.